imgVOID/pinlery/README.md

 * (BUG) Add an auto filling for the slug field on a board object creation event.
 * (Future) Create the Redis-based caching.
 * (Future) Admin panel customisation (maybe Grapelli).
-* (Option) Add pagination arrows to the top showcase's jumbotron.
 ###### DONE
 * ~~Add "scroll to top" button.~~
 * ~~Add detailed pagination to the top.~~